dotJEM/aspnetcore-fluentrouting/README.md

 # Fluent Routing syntax for AspNetCore 2.0+

-WIP! - This is still in it's very early stages and far from done.
+WIP! - This is still in it's very early stages and far from done. - Ideas and Contributions are still more than wellcome though!...

 The main features are:
  - Define Routes in a Fluent Syntax